by helping others

 TANZANIAN LEADERSHIP TEAM

-I am very excited to be a part of The Girls Foundation of Tanzania as the Director.
-I believe that every girl deserves a chance to be educated.
-I’m excited to work with such motivated girls who are strong role models at school and in their communities: they demonstrate the value of girls’ education in Tanzania and elsewhere around the world.
-Together we will make positive changes for girls’ education in Tanzania.
+I am very excited to be a part of The Girls Foundation of Tanzania as the Executive Director and Treasurer.
+I believe that every girl deserves a chance to be educated, respected and given equal opportunities.
+Mentoring our talented, motivated girls is rewarding.
+There is reason to hope that we are making a difference as each girl develops into a strong role model in her school and in her community.
+I continue to demonstrate the value of girls’ education in my community, in Tanzania and elsewhere around the world.
+Girls are proving they can fly beyond the sky to make positive changes for all of their communities in Tanzania.

 Our Partnership Philosophy